-The EAAF-Seabird WG membership is comprised of representatives from each of the Partners.
-The membership represents the range of organizations and geographic areas important to seabird research, management, education, and conservation in the EAAF.
-Participation in EAAF-Seabird WG meetings, however, is open to all seabird experts interested in EAAF seabirds.
-Decision-making within the EAAF-Seabird WG is advisory to the Partnership.
+The membership should strive to represent the range of organizations and geographic areas important to seabird research, management, education, and conservation in the EAAF.
+Participation in EAAF Seabird WG meetings is open to all seabird experts interested in EAAF seabirds.
+Decision-making within the EAAF Seabird WG is advisory to the Partnership.

-B. Leadership
+Leadership

-The EAAF-Seabird WG is administered by a Chair.
-The Chair will be designated by the Seabird WG.
-The Chair is elected for a two-year term and can be renewed at the discretion of the EAAF-Seabird WG representatives.
+The EAAF Seabird WG is administered by a Chair and one or more Coordinators.
+The Chair and Coordinator(s) will be elected by the Seabird WG.
+The Chair and Coordinator(s) are elected for a twoyear term and can be renewed at the discretion of the EAAF Seabird WG representatives.

 The Chair, in consultation with the EAAF Partnership Secretariat, is responsible for scheduling and facilitating meetings, preparing and distributing materials prior to meetings, and completing appropriate records of meetings.
-Materials and records are also provided to the Partnership, the Partnership Secretariat, and all attendees within 90 days of completed meetings.
-Meeting agendas are developed by the Chair in consultation with other EAAF-Seabird WG representatives and the Partnership's Secretariat.
-The Chair also coordinates the work of the EAAF-Seabird WG between meetings.
+Materials and records are also provided to Partners, the Secretariat, and all attendees within 90 days of completed meetings.
+Meeting agendas are developed by the Chair in consultation with other EAAF Seabird WG representatives and the Secretariat.
+The Chair also coordinates the work of the EAAF Seabird WG between meetings.
+The Coordinators assist the Chair in the operation of the working group.

-C. Meetings
+Meetings

-The EAAF-Seabird WG will meet at least annually or as often as necessary to fulfill its objectives and approve action items.
-The Chair, in consultation with other EAAF-Seabird WG representatives, will determine the timing and location of meetings.
+The EAAF Seabird WG will meet at least annually or as often as necessary to fulfil its objectives and approve action items.
+The Chair, in consultation with other EAAF Seabird WG representatives, will determine the timing, method (face-to-face or teleconference) and location of meetings.
 The host Partner is responsible for meeting logistical arrangements.

-D. Expenses
+Expenses

-Unless there is prior agreement, EAAF-Seabird WG representatives and other meeting attendees are responsible for their travel expenses.
+Unless there is prior agreement, EAAF Seabird WG representatives and other meeting attendees are responsible for their travel expenses.